Search for rare or forbidden decays of the $D^{0}$ meson

 Lepton-flavor-violating and lepton-number-violating neutral charm decays can be used to investigate physics beyond the standard model (SM) of particle physics.
 A potential set of decays for study are of the form \DzTohhllSS\ and \DzTohhllOS, where $h$ and $h^{\prime}$ represent a $K$ or $\pi$ meson and $\ell$ and $\ell^{\prime}$ an electron or muon~\cite{conjugate}.

 The \DzTohhllOS\ decay modes with two opposite-charge, different-flavor leptons in the final state are lepton-flavor-violating (LFV).
 They are essentially prohibited in the SM because they can occur only through lepton mixing~\cite{GUADAGNOLI201554}.
-The \DzTohhllSS\ decay modes with two same-charge leptons are both lepton-flavor-violating and lepton-number-violating (LNV) and are forbidden in the SM in low-energy collisions or decays.
+The \DzTohhllSS\ decay modes with two same-charge leptons are both lepton-flavor violating and lepton-number violating (LNV) and are forbidden in the SM in low-energy collisions or decays.
 However, LNV processes can occur in extremely high-energy or high-density interactions~\cite{Klinkhamer:1984di}.

 Lepton-number violation is a necessary condition for leptogenesis as an explanation of the baryon asymmetry of the Universe~\cite{DAVIDSON2008105}.
-If neutrinos are of Majorana type, the neutrino and antineutrino are the same particle and some LNV processes become possible~\cite{Majorana:1937vz}.
-Many models beyond the SM predict that lepton number is violated, possibly at rates approaching those accessible with current data~\cite{Atre:2009aa}.
-Some minimal supersymmetric or $R$-parity-violating models predict \DzTohhllSS\ and \DzTohhllOS\ branching fractions as high as $\order(10^{-5})$~\cite{Paul:2011ar,Paul:2012ab,Burdman:2001tf,Fajfer:2005ke,PhysRevD.76.074010}.
+If neutrinos are Majorana fermions, the neutrino and antineutrino are the same particle, and some LNV processes become possible~\cite{Majorana:1937vz}.
+Many models beyond the SM allow lepton-number violation.
+Most models have made predictions for, or used constraints from, three-body decays of the form $\D\to Ml'l$ or $\B\to Ml'l$, where $M$ is a meson~\cite{Paul:2011ar,Paul:2012ab,Burdman:2001tf,Fajfer:2005ke,PhysRevD.76.074010,Atre:2009aa,Yuan:2013yba}.
+However, some models that consider LFV and LNV four-body charm decays predict branching fractions up to $\order(10^{-6})$ to $\order(10^{-5})$, approaching those accessible with current data~\cite{Atre:2009aa,Yuan:2013yba,1674-1137-39-1-013101}.